Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-09.md

  },
  }}
 >
-...
 ```

-Notice these styles apply to all of the views that haven't set their styles.
+Notice these styles apply to all of the views that haven't set their own styles.

 ## Navbars in the wild